CLab-HKUST-GZ/isca53-unicore-ae/Software/Simulator/README.md

 # UniCore Hardware Simulator

 We reproduce the simulator-side artifact-evaluation figures with the scripts under `ae_scripts/`.
-All commands below should be run from this repository root.
+All commands below should be run from `Software/Simulator`.

 ## Environment